July 2013 Newsletter

 Six Secret Beaches

-Every month we are publishing a themed article to our news section.
-These themed articles promote cottages with unique features, interesting areas to visit or special activities throughout the UK.
+Every month, we publish a themed article in our news section.
+These themed articles promote cottages with unique features, interesting areas to visit, or special activities throughout the UK.
 The first of these is Six Secret Beaches in Devon and Cornwall.

-Themes currently being planned include 'Cottages with a Real Welcome' - including photos of welcome packs and other things you do to make people feel welcome the moment they arrive.
-Lets us know if you have anything to contribute!
+Themes currently being planned include 'Cottages with a Real Welcome', which includes photos of welcome packs and other things you do to make people feel welcome the moment they arrive.
+Let us know if you have anything to contribute!

 Six Secret Beaches in North Devon and Cornwall